- 20+ Fantastic Things to do in Ohio in March to Tempt You Out of Your House - January 18, 2024

 Located midway between Cleveland and Columbus and a short drive from State Route 30 and Interstate 71, a visit to the farm includes a horse-drawn wagon ride to the fields, where you can search for the perfect tree for your holiday celebration.

-Cut your tree with a saw the farm provides and the staff will haul the tree back to the barn.
+Cut your tree with a saw provided by the farm and the staff will haul the tree back to the barn.
 Pre-cut trees are available as well.

-Open the Friday following Thanksgiving (November 26th) and then weekends to December 18th, 2021.
+The 2023 Christmas tree season will run from Friday, November 24th through Saturday, December 16th.
+Hours are Wednesday through Friday from 12 to 5, Saturdays from 9 to 5, and Sundays from 11 to 4.
 Guests are invited to enjoy hot chocolate and cookies as they warm up after a trip to the field.